coledea/Multi-Temporal-Point-Cloud-Datasets/datasets/LiPheStream/README.md

 [Original Dataset Website](https://etsin.fairdata.fi/dataset/b60c308a-b619-40b9-a98e-f7cba5cc906c) | [Additional Dataset Details](https://hpicgs.github.io/multi-temporal-point-cloud-datasets-survey/details/LiPheStream)

 ## Notes
   - The point clouds are sorted according to their tree species.
-Therefore, even though there don't exist semantic/instance labels in the point clouds, semantic/instance information is somehow available.
-As the point clouds are geo-referenced, the individual tree point clouds could be merged into a larger area with the corresponding semantic/instance information.
+Since the point clouds are georeferenced, the individual tree point clouds could be merged into a larger point cloud with semantic/instance information derived from the folder structure and point cloud IDs.
   - The individual trees were automatically segmented from a full-area scan.
 The segmentation is erroneous in some cases.
   - The trees are divided into different scan quality categories.
-It is not entirely clear, what quality in this context means and how it is determined.
+It is not entirely clear what quality in this context means and how it is determined.
 It seems to have something to do with the segmentation results.
-  - File `210216_180502_12456_1_2.laz` is erroneous and can't be read
+  - File `210216_180502_12456_1_2.laz` is erroneous and can't be read.

 ## Scripts